-If the encoder has access to sample intensity values in floating-point or high-precision integer form (perhaps from a computer image renderer), then it is recommended that the encoder perform its own gamma encoding before quantizing the data to integer values for storage in the file.
-Applying gamma encoding at this stage results in images with fewer banding artifacts at a given sample depth, or allows smaller samples while retaining the same visual quality.

-A linear intensity level, expressed as a floating-point value in the range 0 to 1, can be converted to a gammaencoded sample value by sample = ROUND((intensity ^ encoder\gamma) \ MAXSAMPLE)
+The first decision depends on the nature of the image samples and their precision.
+If the samples represent light intensity in floating-point or high-precision integer form (perhaps from a computer image renderer), then the encoder may perform "gamma encoding" (applying a power function with exponent less than 1) before quantizing the data to integer values for output to the file.
+This results in fewer banding artifacts at a given sample depth, or allows smaller samples while retaining the same visual quality.
+An intensity level expressed as a floating-point value in the range 0 to 1 can be converted to a file image sample by integer_sample = ROUND(sample (2^{bitdepth} - 1)) '''